-- 90. Under ICP 8.5, the supervisor requires the insurer to to have an effective compliance function capable of assisting the insurer to: (1) meet its legal, regulatory and supervisory obligations, and (2) promote and sustain a compliance approach, including through the monitoring of related internal policies. - 91.
-The group should take into account the obligations of its insurance legal entities to comply with both local laws and regulations while also meeting the requirements applicable to the group as a whole.
+- 93. Under ICP 8.5, the supervisor requires the insurer to have an effective compliance function capable of assisting the insurer to: (1) meet its legal, regulatory and supervisory obligations, and (2) promote and sustain a compliance approach, including through the monitoring of related internal policies. - 94.
+The group-wide supervisor should require the group to take into account the obligations of its insurance legal entities to comply with both local laws and regulations while also meeting the requirements applicable to the group as a whole.
 This highlights the importance of having a strong compliance across the group and its entities.
-A group can promote a common compliance approach and adequate group compliance by ensuring that compliance personnel at the group level are members of compliance oversight committees or their equivalent at the individual entity level. - 92.
-It is a good practice for the group-wide supervisor to understand the group's approach to compliance.
-Regardless of whether the group has a more centralised or more decentralised model, the group-wide supervisor should obtain the group compliance plan from the head of the insurance group and assess it for effectiveness.
+A group can promote a common compliance approach and adequate group compliance by ensuring that compliance personnel at the group level are members of compliance oversight committees or their equivalent at the individual entity level. - 95.
+It is good practice for the group-wide supervisor to understand the group's approach to compliance.
+Regardless of whether the group has a more centralised or more decentralised model, the group-wide supervisor should obtain the group compliance plan from the head of the group and assess it for effectiveness.
 In a more centralised model the group-wide supervisor should make the group compliance plan available to other involved supervisors.
-Other involved supervisors should assess whether the group compliance plan
+Other involved supervisors should assess whether the group compliance plan appropriately scopes and covers the compliance risks and matters of the insurance legal entities under their purview.

-- appropriately scopes and covers the compliance risks and matters of the insurer(s) under their purview. - 93.
-In a more centralised model, the compliance function of the insurance legal entities may be performed by the group compliance function.
-In these cases the involved supervisor should engage the insurance legal entity Board or Board committee on the appropriateness of such an arrangement.
-Furthermore, the involved supervisor should assess during on-site examinations whether the group compliance function has a proper understanding of the local regulatory compliance matters.
-If the involved supervisor is uncomfortable with the group compliance function performing the compliance function at an insurance legal entity level, the supervisor should instruct the Board to make alternative arrangements. - 94.
-When the group does not put sufficient emphasis on compliance, it is a good practice for involved supervisors to highlight and communicate to the group and its insurance legal entities the importance of compliance.
+- 96. In a more centralised model, the compliance function of an insurance legal entity may be performed by the group compliance function.
+In these cases the other involved supervisor should engage the insurance legal entity Board or Board committee on the appropriateness of such an arrangement.
+Furthermore, the other involved supervisor should assess during on-site examinations whether the group compliance function has a proper understanding of the local regulatory compliance matters.
+If the supervisory requirements at the insurance legal entity level are not met by the group compliance function performing the compliance function at an insurance legal entity level, the relevant other involved supervisor should instruct the insurance legal entity's Board to address those issues or make alternative arrangements. - 97.
+It is good practice for involved supervisors to highlight and communicate to the group and its insurance legal entities the importance of compliance.
 For example, the group-wide supervisor may have meetings with the group compliance officer and any other relevant compliance personnel at the group to discuss any relevant issues.
 In addition, it is good practice to allow the compliance function to initiate meetings with the relevant supervisors of its own accord.

-3.7 Control Functions
+3.7 Control functions